 Optum Bank will provide you an HSA MasterCard to give you a convenient way to access your HSA funds when you need them.
 Simply use your HSA MasterCard to pay for covered medical, dental, or vision expenses at participating locations (e.g., your doctor’s office or in-network retail pharmacies).
 The funds you use will be automatically deducted from your HSA.
 Remember, the HSA works just like a traditional bank account — you must have enough funds in your account to cover the expenses you're paying.

 If you earn less than $75,000 per year, NYU will contribute to your HSA:

-HSA contribution limits for 2014 include your contributions and NYU’s contributions, if applicable:
+HSA contribution limits for 2017 include your contributions and NYU’s contributions, if applicable:

 - Under age 55: $3,400 individual coverage; $6,750 family coverage

 - Age 55 or older: $4,400 individual coverage; $7,750 family coverage